ANIM2207 Animal Form and Function

-- Level 2 core unit in the Zoology major sequence
+- Level 2 core unit in the Zoology; Wildlife Conservation major sequences

 - Level 2 elective

 - Animals provide evidence of the many and varied solutions to the challenges imposed on them by their changing environment.
 This unit builds on knowledge of the diversity of animals and interprets the differences and similarities within the framework of their evolutionary relationships to each other.
 While sometimes very different, animals provide many fascinating examples of solutions to the problems of gaining nutrients, removing wastes and surviving to reproduce the next generation.
 The unit provides a broad overview of animal function and structure and integrates this information with that introduced in earlier units of the major.
 It is a step leading to the units of Level 3 of the major where the underlying fundamental mechanisms and processes are revealed.

 - Students are able to (1) describe the structures of animals from animals representing a broad cross-section of animal diversity; (2) demonstrate an understanding of the function of these structures; (3) demonstrate an understanding of the phylogenetic history of the animals; (4) describe the developmental pattern of the animals; and (5) apply the basic techniques in handling and working with animals in a laboratory environment.

 - Indicative assessments in this unit are as follows: (1) a theory examination; (2) a practical test; and (3) three reports.
 Further information is available in the unit outline.